 Rideshare services such as Uber might seem convenient, but they can create an unbelievable headache should you ever have the misfortune to get injured in a wreck caused by one of their drivers.
 Since Uber drivers are essentially independent contractors, and because Uber’s insurance policies are contingent on several different conditions, determining who is financially liable for damages is not simple.

 Even worse, you can expect all of the parties involved to deny responsibility, leaving you uncompensated, injured, and needing to prove your case.
-Milton Wagner, a Phoenix Uber car accident lawyer, can help you do exactly that, thereby enabling you to receive the money you need to pay for your recovery.
+Our lawyer, a Phoenix Uber car accident lawyer, can help you do exactly that, thereby enabling you to receive the money you need to pay for your recovery.

 When Uber Is Financially Liable for a Wreck